hikeventures/hikeventures.github.io/_posts/performance/2016-05-11-best-camera-bags-cases.markdown

 **Dimensions**: 9 x 7 x 4 inches

 The S-Zone camera insert bag is a great option if you have already a backpack and just need something to protect your camera gear.
 It's not expensive and you can combine it with any other bag.
 It's also listed as a Amazon's Choice product.
+I have the <a href="http://amzn.to/2FL5lZK" rel="nofollow">Thule Upslope backpack</a> for my winter day trips where the S-ZONE camera insert bag could fit perfectly.

 <a href="http://amzn.to/2FI36Gw" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>